tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 With all that out of the way, let's get to business.
 So sit back, relax, put your thinking cap on and let's begin!

-## An Introduction: 'Corona' refers to an aura, but what's the 'virus' in the Coronavirus?
+## An Introduction: Okay so, 'Corona' refers to an aura, but what's the 'virus' all about?

 ![Gadhbadh Virus]({{site.baseurl}}/images/virus.gif)